xu-song/xu-song/README.md

 ## Hi there 👋

-I'm xu song.
-I currently work on large language models at JD.
+I'm currently working on large language models at JD.

-I contribute to open source software, particularly in the Python.
-Here's a list of my contributions:
+I love contributing to various open source projects.
+Here are some of my contributions:

 - **[python/cpython](https://github.com/python/cpython/commits?author=xu-song)**